 How does this work?

-If you accept the placement offer, you sign it, scan it and send it back, indicating how you will pay your $300 deposit.
-When the $300 deposit is received, we send you a receipt with the name of your doctor.
+4) If you accept the placement offer, you sign it, scan it and send it back, indicating how you will pay your $300 deposit.
+When the $300 deposit is received, we send you a receipt with the name of your doctor and other important details.
 Depending on the doctor, a week or so before your start date we may send you a transmittal letter.
 In some cases, you don’t need it.

 How much does it cost?